-This brewery with a way to long name to write is located on the waterfront right next to the famous tourist market “Antiguos Almacenes San José”.
+This brewery with a way too long name to write is located on the waterfront right next to the famous tourist market “Antiguos Almacenes San José”.

 The beer tasted very similar to the ones at Factoria Plaza Vieja.
-Except from the colour difference between the beers, there wasn’t much taste difference.
+Except for the colour difference between the beers, there wasn’t much taste difference.